Origin and OriginPro

 - Detailed, list, small icon, large icon and extra large icon view mode for graph, workbook and matrix preview.

-- Useful tooltips such as graph preview, or workbook and folder comments
+- Useful tooltips such as graph or workbook preview, and folder notes

 - Easy way to locate and manage windows and folders